onestardao/WFGY/ProblemMap/Atlas/tiny-planner-output-examples-pack-v1.md

 - here is a stable pattern of cross-domain stress
 - here is the family logic behind it
-- here is how the atlas starts to generalize without pretending to close the whole universe
+- here is how the Atlas starts to generalize without pretending to close the whole universe

 That is much more valuable for future growth.